Autodesk-Forge/forge-listlayers-designautomation/README.md

 ## Description

-This repository contains a simple AutoCAD CRX plug-in for use with the [Design Automation for AutoCAD tutorial](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/autocad/).
+This repository contains C# project of a simple AutoCAD CRX plug-in for use with the [Design Automation for AutoCAD tutorial](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/autocad/).
 The plug-in implements an AutoCAD custom command named LISTLAYERS.
 This command extracts layer names from the current drawing and saves them to a text file.

 ## Dependencies